CityofToronto/bdit_data-sources/volumes/miovision/README.md

 #### `volumes_tmc_zeroes`

-This is a crossover table to link `volumes` to the `volumes_15min_tmc` table so that when data are deleted from `volumes` this cascades to all aggregated volumes in the 15-min table, including 0 values.
+This is a crossover table to link `volumes` to the `volumes_15min_tmc` table so that when data are [deleted](#deleting-data) from `volumes` this cascades to all aggregated volumes in the 15-min table, including 0 values.
+The table contains `volume_15min_tmc_uid` and `volume_uid`.
+Since the data for the 0-volume 15 minute bins are not in the `volumes` table, this table exists so when the the last volume bin with data is deleted, the corresponding 0-volume 15 minute bins after that time is also deleted.

 **Field Name**|**Data Type**|**Description**|**Example**|
 :-----|:-----|:-----|:-----|